Twin Exiles of Tanaris

 Hello fellow adventurers,

 When I re-entered Tanaris, one of my favorite zones due to its vast golden deserts, fresh ocean breeze and a sun making you feel its warmth even after the sunset, after a very long time today, I did not expect that I would discover a very interesting thing that I hadn't noticed before.
-This discovery was so inspirational that I stopped the quest I was doing, started taking screenshots and came here to share this short story with you.
+This discovery was so inspirational that I stopped the quest I was doing, started taking screenshots and came here to write this post.

 Today, as I continued my adventures by leaving Thousand Needles behind and entering Tanaris from the narrow northern passage, coming back to this beautiful zone after almost a year, I decided to do a detailed exploration by checking every inch of the zone in detail.
 So, after having a brief rest and tasting Dirge Quikcleave's special clamlette in The Road Warrior inn in Gadgetzan, I found myself on the golden sands again, as I couldn't resist the call of the fresh desert winds any longer.